What is Start Me Up?

 What determines the length of the program?

-In our experience, most students want to fit in as much learning as possible into a short timeframe because many students on gap years or vacation breaks want to allow time to travel and explore before and/ or after their internship.
+In our experience, most people want to fit in as much learning as possible into a short timeframe because many people on gap years or vacation breaks want to allow time to travel and explore before and/ or after their internship.

 When do your internships take place?

-We take students on throughout the year, although our busiest periods are June, July and August.
+We take participants on throughout the year, although our busiest periods are June, July and August.

 Where do they take place?